 § 25402.7.
 Utility support for building standards (a) In consultation with the commission, electric and gas utilities shall provide support for building standards and other regulations pursuant to Section 25402 [bldg stds] and subdivision (b) of Section 25553 including appropriate research, development, and training to implement those standards and other regulations.

 Abandoning C&S leadership will damage our relationship with CPUC.
-For example, CPUC staff has expressed concern with SCG’s position’s on gas efficiency codes and standards during the last year, which are viewed as being aligned with AGA.
-The C&S Program has long been viewed as the primary means of achieving state policy goals.
+For example, CPUC staff has expressed concern with SCG’s position on gas efficiency codes and standards during the last year.
+SCG is viewed as being aligned with AGA’s opposition to gas energy efficiency.
+The C&S Program has long been viewed as the primary means of achieving CPUC and CEC state policy goals.

 D. 12-05-015.
 The Staff Proposal calls for “a redesign of the statewide codes and standards program,” placing it in “a central strategic position within the IOU energy efficiency portfolio.”